 1872 - First All-India Missionary Conference with 136 participants

-1873 - Regions Beyond Missionary Union founded in London in connection with the East
+1873 - Regions Beyond Missionary Union was founded in London in connection with the

-London Training Institute for Home and Foreign Missions.
-First Scripture portion (Gospel of
+East London Training Institute for Home and Foreign Missions.
+The first Scripture portion

-Luke) translated into a language of the Philippines (Pangasinan).
-Lottie Moon appointed as
+(Gospel of Luke) was translated into a language of the Philippines (Pangasinan).
+Lottie Moon

 1874 - Lord Radstock's first visit to St. Petersburg and the beginning of an evangelical